rubenhtun/luxora-store/client/src/docs/AdminLayout.md

 ## Overview

-The `AdminLayout` component is the primary layout for the admin section of the Luxora Store eCommerce mini web application.
-It provides a responsive, modern interface with a sidebar for navigation, a top header with search and user controls, and a main content area for rendering routed components.
-Designed with a luxury aesthetic (e.g., black, gold, and white color scheme), it serves as the foundation for the admin dashboard, ensuring seamless navigation and a consistent user experience across desktop and mobile devices.
+The `AdminLayout` component serves as the main layout for the admin control sections of the Luxora Store eCommerce mini web application.
+It features a responsive, modern interface with a sidebar for navigation, a top header with search and user controls, and a main content area for rendering routed components.
+This layout ensures seamless navigation and provides a consistent user experience across both desktop and mobile devices.

 ## Features